SOCIAL EMOTIONAL LEARNING

 Tools for Life® Relationship-building Solutions are fun, highly interactive resources for use in schools, child care facilities, the family home, and community agencies, by children 3 – 13 years old.

 RESILIENCE CAN BE LEARNED

 Developed over 20 years ago by a mental health agency that supports the needs and wellbeing of all children, the Tools for Life® program has been implemented in hundreds of classrooms and helped thousands of students.
-The need for an effective resource that helped children navigate through the sometimes difficult social milieu of school was clear to professionals working in the frontline of child and youth support services.
+The need for an effective social emotional learning resource that helped children navigate through the sometimes difficult social milieu of school was clear to professionals working in the frontline of child and youth support services.
 Those professionals embraced the challenge of developing such a resource and Tools for Life was created.

 In the classroom:

 Each Tools for Life classroom resource kit helps students understand how to gain self-control and self-esteem.
 Children learn how to listen, communicate respectfully, and ‘read’ their own feelings and those of others.
 They are equipped with decision-making strategies and tools so that they can act and react in the best, most constructive way – within the school and beyond.
 Increasingly life skills like these are being recognized as crucial for children, helping them to build relationships and to really flourish as learners.

 For teachers, Tools for Life means more time teaching, and far less time managing disruption and conflict.
-As one Principal says, “Tools for Life takes the steam out of our classrooms and the children become less needy, allowing more learning to take place.”
+As one Principal says, “Tools for Life takes the steam out of our classrooms because the children become less needy, allowing more learning to take place.”